ShirokamiRyzen/Ryzen-RestAPI/README.md

 Currently, two official plugins are available:

-# DONT FORGET TO FORK AND GIME START
+# DONT FORGET TO FORK AND GIME STARS